 Lui magazine is an erotic mag from France.
 So, naturally being naked on the cover is no biggie.
 Yet, seeing a massive star like Rihanna topless on the cover and completely naked inside the mag made people sit up and take notice.
 And it also got her banned from Instagram.
 Image: Lui magazine

 Caitlyn Jenner used Vanity Fair as a platform to show the world who she truly was.
-Shot by the magnificent fashion photographer, Annie Leibovitz, this cover opened many doors for trans persons everywhere.
+Shot by the magnificent fashion photographer, Annie Leibovitz, this cover showed inclusivity of trans individuals in the media.

 French child model, Thylane Blondeau controversially covered Jalouse magazine at the age of only 12.
 This came after her much-publicised Vogue fashion editorial at age 9.
 This cover challenged the industry to rethink the way they feature children; and to be cautious of putting them in adult situations.
 Image: Jalouse